 Changing the licence entirely, which requires explicit written permission from all original contributors; permissive licences often do not explicitly mention relicensing (or sublicensing by licensees) but effectively allow it through their permissive terms.

 Sublicensing allows the licensee (the individual or organisation granted the licence) to pass on certain rights, such as the right to change the licence, to a third party.
-This can be essential for broader distribution, integration, or software use, particularly in commercial or collaborative projects.
+This can be essential for broader distribution, integration or software use, particularly in commercial or collaborative projects.
 However, sublicensing depends heavily on the terms of the original licence.
 Common use cases for sublicensing include:

 Commercial distribution, where companies sublicense software to customers as part of a larger product or service offering.